 |Marshal islands||Niue||Saint Kitts & Nevis|

 There are 47 jurisdictions who are party (signed and in force) to the Multilateral Convention (MAC) and with whom Jersey also has signed TIEAs or DTAS.
-These jurisdictions have been listed below in alphabetical order.
+These jurisdictions have been listed below.

 The Automatic Exchange Of Information (AEOI)